 If you find pulling up zippers or doing up buttons fiddly, try using a button hook or zip puller loop instead.
 This can also help keep zips up by hooking the loop over a top button.
 Make sure to dress a weak or painful arm or leg first for less discomfort.

 Suction nail clippers hold themselves in place to make one handed cutting easier.
 Modified large nail clippers will also help you see what you’re doing.

 Find medication organisers at your local pharmacy.
 Most organisers carry up to four pills per day.
 Pill crushers or splitters help you take the correct dosage so that you feel your best.
 You can set up a pill reminder alarm on your mobile or leave an alarm next to your pill organiser.

 Administer eye drops easily

-There are lots of handy tools to help make sure you can administer medications correctly.
+There are lots of handy tools to help make sure you can administer medications.
 Ask your pharmacist for an eye drop guide or other solutions if you struggle to apply medicine.

-A lightweight dressing and shoe horn aid featuring a soft foam shaft for ease of...
+This lightweight dressing and shoe horn aid has a soft foam shaft making it easy to grip. ...

 This extra-long handled brush and comb set has ergonomic handles that are easy to grip...